Data Source in Blazor MultiSelect Dropdown Component

 Binding remote data

-component.
-The Query property is used to fetch data from the database and bind it to the MultiSelect.
+The MultiSelect supports retrieving data from remote services by using the DataManager component.
+The Query property is used to fetch data from the server and bind it to the MultiSelect.

-The following sample displays the first 6 contacts from Customers table of the Northwind
+The following sample displays the first six orders from the Orders table of the Northwind OData v4 service.

 @using Syncfusion.Blazor.Data